spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/visualizing-misaligned-cords.rst

 ..
 TODO:

    Is this one-page tutorial necessary?
-It is basically just telling users that the ``sct_flatten_sagittal`` tool exists.
+It is basically just telling users that the :ref:`sct_flatten_sagittal` tool exists.
 (Compared to other tutorials, which demonstrate multi-step workflows.)

    So, I am thinking that maybe this page will be unnecessary once we organize the "Command-Line Tools" page into one-page-per-script.
 We could simply have all of this information on the dedicated "sct_flatten_sagittal" page instead, and save the "Tutorials" for complex workflows only.

 Visualizing misaligned cords with 2D sagittal flattening
 ########################################################

 Because some subjects (especially those with scoliosis) might not be perfectly aligned in the medial plane, it can sometimes be difficult to view the spinal cord when inspecting a subject's images using individual 2D slices.
-To address this problem, the function ``sct_flatten_sagittal`` applies slice-wise deformation to align the cord in the medial plane.
+To address this problem, the function :ref:`sct_flatten_sagittal` applies slice-wise deformation to align the cord in the medial plane.

 Downloading the files for this tutorial
 ---------------------------------------